hellosign/hellosign-openapi/sdks/java/docs/SignatureRequestApi.md

 Edits and sends a SignatureRequest with the submitted documents.
 If `form_fields_per_document` is not specified, a signature page will be affixed where all signers will be required to add their signature, signifying their agreement to all contained documents.

+**NOTE:** If Dropbox Sign SMS tools is used your quota will be deducted accordingly.
+[Learn more](https://faq.hellosign.com/hc/en-us/articles/15815316468877-Dropbox-Sign-SMS-tools-add-on).

 ### Example

 ```java